-From the Nexus 5 to the Samsung Galaxy S7 Edge, changing the background of your Android device is one of the most straightforward and effective ways of making your phone your own.
+Changing the background of your Android device is one of the most straightforward and effective ways of making your phone your own.
 Beyond the basics there are a handful of wallpaper-modifying tricks that you may not know are out there.
 These are our favorite apps that let you set up automatic wallpaper changes.

-One way of setting up you wallpaper is to have it change on a timed schedule.
+One way of setting up your wallpaper is to have it change on a timed schedule.
 Doing this means you don't have to sort it out manually; your device is fresh each time you come to use it.
-There are a couple of approaches you can take, which we'll outline here.
+There are several approaches you can take, which we'll outline here.

 Installing a dedicated app is perhaps the easiest way of changing your Android device's wallpaper on a schedule.
 Sometimes the name just says it all.
-Wallpaper Changer is the best-known app for the job, though there are others around on Google Play, including Tapet, which can also be used to generate unique wallpapers.
-We'll focus on the former here.
+Wallpaper Changer is the best-known app for the job, though there are others around on Google Play.

-There are a couple of other settings to tweak: you need to choose the Wallpaper Changer live wallpaper as the wallpaper on your device (press and hold a blank part of the home screen to do this) and you have to compile a group of images via the Albums tab.
+There are a couple of other settings to tweak: you'll need to choose the Wallpaper Changer live wallpaper as the wallpaper on your device (press and hold a blank part of the home screen to do this) and then compile a group of images via the Albums tab.
 If you upgrade to the Pro version of Wallpaper Changer you can manage several different albums.

 Once you've signed up to IFTTT and started work on your wallpaper-shifting recipe, you can choose all kinds of triggers: a new photo in a Dropbox folder, a newly liked image on Instagram, a new picture from an RSS feed, something from your Flickr feed, and so on.

-For example, we created a Recipe to change the wallpaper on a Redmi Note 3 whenever IFTTT found a new public Instagram photo taken in a nearby city center.
+For example, we created a Recipe to change the wallpaper whenever IFTTT found a new public Instagram photo taken in a nearby city center.
 It's not as straightforward a solution as using a dedicated app, but it gives you a lot more flexibility when setting the routine.

 You can find out more about the possibilities IFTTT offers here: